 - Share a teaser for an upcoming product

-- Share behind-the-scenes of your store—how you’re updating it, what your new product brainstorming process is like, etc.
+- Share behind-the-scenes of your store—how you’re updating it or what a new product brainstorming process is like

-This once again proves that when it comes to advertising on social media, personalization is the key.
-You see, the battle to win customers’ attention has never been as competitive as it is today.
-And if you’re not personalizing your advertising efforts yet, chances are you’re losing some of your customers to competitors who have it sorted out.
+The battle to win customers’ attention has never been as competitive as it is today.
+If you’re not personalizing your advertising efforts, chances are you’re losing customers to competitors who have it sorted out.

 Let’s say a customer viewed a few items on your website and left without taking an action.
 Using retargeting ads, you can showcase the same products on social media feeds.
 Even better, give them a special discount to encourage immediate conversion.

-When it comes to retargeting ads, you need to be patient.
-Just because a visitor hasn’t clicked on your retargeting ad yet doesn’t mean that they’re not going to.
-So if your ads are not converting, consider changing up your copy, design, CTA, or the frequency of how often the ad is shown.
-Be flexible, and don’t forget to test different variations!
+When it comes to retargeting ads, be flexible and patient.
+Just because a visitor hasn’t clicked on your ad yet doesn’t mean that they’re not going to.
+If your ads aren’t converting, change up your copy, design, CTA, or display frequency of the ad, and try testing different variations.